-Super Bowl 2022 is upon us, and at a time in the season when every point matters, field goals take on an added significance.
-Earlier this season, Baltimore Ravens’ kicker Justin Tucker converted the longest field goal in NFL history at 66 yards.
+The 2022 NFL season is upon us, and at a time when every point matters, field goals take on an added significance.
+Last season, Baltimore Ravens’ kicker Justin Tucker converted the longest field goal in NFL history at 66 yards.
 Trailing 17-16 to the Detroit Lions in Week 3, Tucker successfully kicked a field goal that bounced off the cross bar and through the uprights to give the Ravens the victory as time expired.

 Tucker’s kick broke the previous record that was set back in 2013.
 Cardinals kicker Matt Prater was the previous record holder with a kick of 64 yards against the Tennessee Titans.
 Prater, who played for the Denver Broncos at the time, converted the kick at the end of the first half to pull the Broncos within one point heading into the locker room.